Brett Kavanaugh digs in: "I'm not going anywhere"

 Supreme Court nominee Brett Kavanaugh broke his silence on his sexual misconduct allegations in an interview with Fox News on Monday, calling them “false accusations.”

-“I’m not going to let false accusations drive us out of this process,” Kavanaugh said in a clip released by Fox News.
+“I’m not going to let false accusations drive us out of this process,” Kavanaugh said, appearing alongside his wife, Ashley.
 “We’re looking for a fair process where I can be heard defending my integrity, my lifelong record of promoting dignity and equality for women.
 I’m not going anywhere.”

+Kavanaugh repeatedly denied the allegations and dodged questions about whether the claims were politically motivated and whether someone should be judged for their actions as a teenager.

-“The truth is, I’ve never sexually assaulted anyone,” he said in another clip.
+“The truth is, I’ve never sexually assaulted anyone,” he said, adding that he “did not have sexual intercourse or anything close to sexual intercourse in high school, and many years thereafter.”
+(The allegations against Kavanaugh do not involve intercourse.)

 "I'm not going to let false accusations drive us out of this process." —Brett Kavanaugh